bdunderscore/modular-avatar/docs~/docs/reference/reactive-components/shape-changer.md

 The Shape Changer component modifies the shape keys (blendshapes) of another renderer on the avatar, when the Shape Changer component is enabled.

+Shape Changer is a type of [Reactive Component](./index.md).
+See that page for general rules and behavior of reactive components.

 ## When should I use it?

 This component is intended to be used on outfit meshes, in order to delete or shrink parts of the avatar base model